Data handling with Pandas![link image 69](/icons/link.svg)

 In a DataFrame

-there may be some missing data, Pandas represents them as np.nan
+there can be some missing data, Pandas represents them as np.nan

 diccionario = {